...

 Technology and Digital Footprint

 The increasing digitalization of business operations has created new PE risk factors.
-Server locations, data processing activities, user interactions and digital platform operations can all contribute to PE determinations under evolving international tax rules.
+Server locations, data processing activities, user interactions, and digital platform operations can all contribute to PE determinations under evolving international tax rules.
+Many jurisdictions, India in particular are developing specific rules to address digital business models.

 Permanent Establishment Risk in India

-India permanent establishment risk has gained importance due to the country’s aggressive tax enforcement and evolving digital economy rules.
-India’s approach to PE determinations reflects its position as a major emerging market seeking to capture tax revenues from foreign businesses benefiting from its large consumer base.
+India PE risk has gained significant importance due to the country’s aggressive tax enforcement and evolving digital economy rules.
+India and other countries have specific rules for determining when a foreign or a non resident company is deemed to have a permanent establishment.
+The Indian tax authorities focus on whether the activities of a foreign enterprise or a non resident entity are carried out in India, as this can trigger PE status.
+India’s approach to PE reflects its position as a major emerging market seeking to capture tax revenues from foreign businesses benefiting from its large consumer base and engineering talent pool.
+Companies may have a permanent establishment if their activities meet the relevant criteria under Indian tax law.

 Indian PE Provisions